2/13/2025

 President

 Sure.
 I'll just say a couple of things.
-Agal has pretty much addressed it.
+Agal's pretty much addressed it.
 I'll just say a couple of additional things.
 Number one, our partners today are large public companies.
 We are a large proportion of what they do on the PL side.
 Predictability to our partners is extremely important to our partners.
-So instead of going all in and showing spikes and troughs in growth, we show predictability in our growth.
+So instead of Going all in and showing spikes and troughs in growth, we show predictability in our growth.
 And that has been one of the reasons why we have given the outlook that we have.
 That's number one.
-Number two, I will say just from an operating environment standpoint, you asked about the operating environment and why the range.
-We see that consumer FICO's are relatively stable in 2024 compared to 2023 and 2025 seems to be pretty stable as well.
-Our personal loan delinquencies are down.
-Our auto delinquencies are largely stable.
-So we've taken all that into consideration, including the fact that we have not accounted for any rate drops.
-So we've been, in our opinion, somewhat conservative but extremely responsible.
+Number two, I would say just from an operating environment standpoint, you asked about the operating environment and why the range.
+We see that consumer FICOs are relatively stable in 2024 compared to 2023 and 2024. and 25 seems to be pretty stable as well.
+Personal loan delinquencies are down.
+Auto delinquencies are largely stable.
+And so we've taken all that into consideration, including the fact that we have not accounted for any rate drops.
+And so we've been, in our opinion, somewhat conservative, but extremely responsible.

 speaker